 Low PRAL alkalinity-promoting foods include fruits and vegetables.
 Similarly, these foods are higher in potassium, magnesium, and calcium.

 You may be thinking, “wait for a second!
 Lemon is an acidic food, will this cause me to produce acid?”
 That answer is no. To clarify, acidic foods are different from alkaline foods.

 Acidic foods can be tolerated by the body because they are neutralized by the hydrochloric acid in the stomach during digestion.
 Therefore, foods like lemons and tomatoes can be both acidic and alkaline at the same time.

-To get a better idea of how foods impact PRAL look at this acid-alkaline chart.
+To get a better idea of how foods impact PRAL, look at this acid-alkaline chart below.